 - 1. Physically insert the blade into the slot. - 2.
 Ensure that blades/mezzanines/cabinets have power. - 3.
 Ensure that an xtalive command to all required blades succeeds. - 4.
-Clear alerts on the blade(s) by running the xtclear_link_alerts blade_ID, ... command. - 5.
-Add the blade(s) to the HSN by running the xtwarmswap --add blade_ID, . . . command.
+Add the blade(s) to the HSN by running the xtwarmswap --add blade\ID,... command.
 Note that this command automatically runs a mini-xtdiscover command once the warm swap steps have completed successfully.
-No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 6.
-Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade_ID, . . . command on the SMW.
+No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 5.
+Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade\ID,... command on the SMW.